1 — Cultured Dairy Is Full of Probiotics

-The beneficial organisms colonize your gut and help you get more nutrients from your food.
-If the milk or cream was pasteurized in the beginning, culturing restores many of the enzymes that were destroyed.
-Those enzymes help the body absorb calcium and other minerals.
+When the beneficial organisms colonize your gut, they help you get more nutrients from your food.
+If the milk or cream was pasteurized initially, culturing restores many of its enzymes.
+These enzymes then help the body absorb calcium and other minerals.

-You see, beneficial organisms are naturally present in the raw milk at the beginning, or more are added in the form of a mother culture.
-In either case, they colonize the milk and hold putrefying organisms in check.
-Over time, and under the right conditions (cool storage usually), this aging serves to increase the beneficial organism population and increase lactic acid — both of which are natural means of preservation.
-The “bad guys” don’t want to live in this acidic environment with lots of “good guys” around.
+You see, beneficial organisms — either naturally present in raw milk, or added in the form of a mother culture — colonize the milk and hold putrefying organisms in check.
+Over time, and in the right conditions (such as cool storage), the beneficial organisms produce lots of lactic acid.
+This is another form of natural preservation!
+The “bad guys” don’t want to live in the acidic environment with lots of “good guys” around.

 *There may be cultured dairy foods using pasteurized milk that last a long time — such as aged cheeses.

-6. Embraces God’s Design
+#6 — Finally, Cultured Dairy Embraces God’s Design

 “And I am come down to deliver them out of the hand of the Egyptians, and to bring them up out of that land unto a good land and a large, unto a land flowing with milk and honey.” –Exodus 3:8

 In that refrigerator-less, non-industrial promised land “flowing with milk and honey,” excess milk would have spontaneously soured and preserved itself.

 This post may contain affiliate links.
-Thank you for supporting GNOWFGLINS with your purchases.
+We only recommend products and services we wholeheartedly endorse.
+Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
+Our family thanks you!